angelozerr/jsbuild-eclipse/README.md

 # Installation

-`JavaScript Build file` Eclipse is developed/tested with Eclipse 4.4 Luna.
-It is advised to use Eclipse 4.4 Luna (even if AngularJS Eclipse could work with older version of Eclipse).
+`JavaScript Build Eclipse` Eclipse is developed/tested with Eclipse 4.4 Luna.
+It is advised to use Eclipse 4.4 Luna (even if AngularJS Eclipse could work with older version of Eclipse) :

+ * if you start with `JavaScript Build Eclipse`, please read [Getting Started]((https://github.com/angelozerr/jsbuild-eclipse/wiki/Getting-Started)).
-To install `JavaScript Build file` Eclipse, please read [Installation - Update Site](https://github.com/angelozerr/jsbuild-eclipse/wiki/Installation-Update-Site) section.
+ * to install it, please read [Installation - Update Site](https://github.com/angelozerr/jsbuild-eclipse/wiki/Installation-Update-Site) section.

 # Build

-`JavaScript Build file` Eclipse is build with this [cloudbees job](https://opensagres.ci.cloudbees.com/job/jsbuild-eclipse/).
+`JavaScript Build Eclipse` Eclipse is build with this [cloudbees job](https://opensagres.ci.cloudbees.com/job/jsbuild-eclipse/).